mmpfeffer/blip/blip/README.md

         $ blip greeting
         Hello Abraham Lincoln

-   Variables defined before invoking a nested template will be visible in the nested template.

    Example: Template variable interpolation inside a nested template

         greeting.tmpl:
              Hello {{first}} {{last}}

-        main.tmpl:
+        president.tmpl:
              {{first := Abraham}}
              {{last  := Lincoln}}
              {{:greeting:}}

-        $ blip main
+        $ blip president
         Hello Abraham Lincoln

 4. Template Parameters

-   Nested templates may receive parameters, passed at invocation.
+   Nested templates may receive an arbitrary list of parameters, passed at invocation.
-   Parameter values are strings (or lists, see below) but otherwise are untyped.
-If a required parameter is not passed, nor previously defined, an error will result.
-See Interpolation Scope for details.

-   Parameter lists may be given in two forms: json key/values or inline assignment.
+   They are treated, within the invoked template, the same as other variables.

+   Each parameter's value may be a string or a list of strings (see below) but otherwise is untyped.
+See Interpolation Scope, below, for more details on how parameters and other variables are handled.

+   Parameters may be given in two forms: json key/values or inline assignment.
+In json format, the value given is text.
+In inline assigment, the value given is taken from a variable already defined in the calling scope.
+This is useful as a nmemonic device when a variable in a calling scope has a different name than the required on in a template being invoked.

        json key/values take the form { "varname" : "value", ... }
-       inline assigment take the form !formalparm=actualparm !...}
+       inline assigment take the form !formalparm=some_variable ...}

    Example: json key/values